Amir Ali Hajizadeh

-Brigadier General Amir Ali Hajizadeh (امیرعلی حاجیزاده; 28 February 1962 – 13 June 2025) was an Iranian military officer who served as the commander of the IRGC Aerospace Forces, a position he held from October 2009 until his assassination in June 2025 by an Israeli airstrike.
+Amir Ali Hajizadeh (امیرعلی حاجیزاده; 28 February 1962 – 13 June 2025) was an Iranian military officer who served as the commander of the IRGC Aerospace Forces, a position he held from October 2009 until his assassination in June 2025 by an Israeli airstrike.

-Birth & Early Military Service
+Early life

 Hajizadeh was born in Tehran on 28 February 1962.

 Hajizadeh was born on 28 February 1962 in Tehran to a family originally from Karaj.

 He joined Islamic Revolutionary Guard Corps (IRGC) in 1980; served as a sniper in key Iran–Iraq War operations, including Karbala 4, Karbala 5, and Valfajr 8.

 Career

 During Eghtedar-e Velayat war games, on 8 March 2016, Hajizadeh said: "the reason we designed our missiles with a range of 2,000 km is to be able to hit our enemies from a safe distance."

-Hajizadeh was also one of the main figures in Iran who led and executed the April 2024 Iranian strikes against Israel, known in Iran as Operation True Promise and October 2024 Iranian strikes against Israel, known in Iran as Operation True Promise 2.
+Hajizadeh was also one of the main figures in Iran who led and executed the April 2024 Iranian strikes on Israel, known in Iran as Operation True Promise and October 2024 Iranian strikes on Israel, known in Iran as Operation True Promise 2.
 On 1 July 2024, he stated: "We are hopeful of the arrival of the opportunity for [conducting] Operation True Promise 2..." and spoke of his wish to have another chance to launch a large-scale attack on Israel.

 He had also spoken openly about Iran arming its allies in the region, saying, for example: "As it is obvious from the weapons of our dear ones in Palestine, Lebanon and elsewhere, it has now become clear that they are in fact being helped and supplied by Iran".
 During a speech before students which aired on IRINN TV on 1 December 2023, Hajizadeh remarked: "Look, some people ask what the Islamic Republic has done with regard to Gaza.
 The Islamic Republic has done what it had to do.
 Until not so long ago their only means of defense was stones.
 Today they are defending themselves with rockets and they have advanced weapons and capabilities".
 He was awarded the Order of Fath in 2024.

 Role in Missile Development

-Hajizadeh was transferred to the IRGC Aerospace Division, where he was mentored by Hassan Tehrani Moghaddam, known as the "Father of Iran’s Missile Program".
-Hajizadeh organized the first missile unit, “Hadid”.
+Hajizadeh was transferred to the IRGC Aerospace Division, where he was mentored by Hassan Tehrani Moghaddam, known as the "Father of Iran's Missile Program".
+Hajizadeh organized the first missile unit, "Hadid".
 He was promoted by Iran's Supreme Leader, Ali Khamenei, to the position of the commander of IRGC Aerospace Force of Iran.
 He oversaw of the ballistic missiles and unmanned aerial vehicles (UAVs).